 Articles & Alerts

-Last month, New York announced legislation moving up the start date of the New York City (NYC) Pass-Through Entity Tax (PTET) from January 1, 2023 to January 1, 2022.
-In response, the New York State (NYS) Department of Taxation and Finance stated that it will be notifying taxpayers when the city’s PTET election is available.
-As we wait for this notification, below are answers to your questions about the NYC PTET.
+In September 2022, New York announced legislation moving up the start date of the New York City (NYC) Pass-Through Entity Tax (PTET) from January 1, 2023 to January 1, 2022.
+In response, the New York Department of Taxation and Finance has updated its online payment system and is now accepting estimates for New York City’s new Pass-Through Entity Tax (PTET).

 Who is eligible to elect into the NYC PTET?